zio/zio/docs/guides/migrate/migration-guide.md

 ## ZIO Streams

-ZIO Streams 2.x, does not include any significant API changes.
-Almost the same code we have for ZIO Stream 1.x, this will continue working and doesn't break our code.
-So we don't need to relearn any APIs.
-So we have maintained a quite good source compatibility, but have to forget some API elements.
+ZIO Streams 2.x does not include any significant API changes.
+Almost the same code we have for ZIO Stream 1.x will continue working, so we don't need to relearn any APIs.
+Even though a good level of source compatibility has been maintained, some API elements have been changed.

 So far, before ZIO 2.0, ZIO Stream has included three main abstractions:
 1. **`ZStream`** — represents the source of elements